esrc-official/ESRC-Face-SDK-JavaScript/README.md

 ### Step 2: Start the ESRC Face SDK

 Start the ESRC Face SDK to recognize your facial expression.
 To the `start()` method, pass the `ESRCProperty` to select analysis modules and the `ESRCHandler` to handle the results.
 You should implement the callback method of `ESRCHandler` interface.
-So, you can receive the results of face, facial landmark, facial action unit, and facial expression.
+So, you can receive the results of face, facial landmark, facial action unit and facial expression.
 Please refer to **[sample app](https://github.com/esrc-official/ESRC-Face-JavaScript)**.

 ```javascript
 // Initialize property